wsbctechnicalblog/wsbctechnicalblog.github.io/content/embedding-a-quality-driven-engineering-mindset-in-our-dna.md

 When you operate with a healthy [DevOps](https://www.donovanbrown.com/post/what-is-devopss) mindset, you will also be familiar with the "product mindset", which implies that we, as a team, are accountable for our solution from ideation to deprecation.
 Until we switch off the solution lights, we own the accountability for QUALITY!

+>
+> Love a comment from my colleague: "_Pride, feeling like you've created and contributed to something you are proud of - that is the inner spirit we need to kindle._"
+>

 Switch to [Shift from project to product thinking](/shift-from-project-to-product-thinking.html) for more insight into the product mindset.

 Alternatively as per GPT: "_Thinking like a product team encourages a mindset that prioritizes the value delivered to end-users.
 This perspective helps ensure that the software being developed is aligned with the needs and expectations of the users, leading to more successful and impactful products.
 It also fosters a sense of ownership and **accountability for the quality** and functionality of the software, which ultimately leads to higher-quality solutions.
 Thinking like a product team also encourages collaboration, innovation, and a focus on continuous improvement, which are all essential elements for building successful software products._"